Lean Research

 • Quicker feedback loops make it easier to pivot.

-• Continuous feedback to engineers as they work in parrallel.
+• Continuous feedback to engineers as they work in parallel.

 • Less analysis overload